Category: top level page

 Student Competition

-CHALLENGE: Can you form an interdisciplinary team to come together to address one (or more) of the United Nation’s Sustainable Development Goals?
+CHALLENGE: Can you form an interdisciplinary team to come together to address one of the following United Nation’s Sustainable Development Goals?

 We welcome all undergraduate and postgraduate students of our member universities to enter WTUN’s annual student competition.

-We are seeking new and innovative solutions to address the goals, and we invite project proposals from student teams (undergraduate, postgraduate or a combination and preferably multi-disciplinary).
+We are seeking new and inclusive solutions to address the goals, and we invite project proposals from student teams (undergraduate, postgraduate or a combination and preferably multi-disciplinary).

 We invite you to submit your ideas in the form of a proposal and short video that will be assessed by our panel of judges.